On-line Te Reo Māori Dictionary

 Simple sentences: past tense - i

-I kite a Pita i te kati.
+I kite a Rangi i te kati.

-Pita saw a kati.
+Rangi saw a kati.

 Simple sentences: past tense - i